puzpuzpuz/questdb.io/docs/reference/function/ipv4.md

 The IPv4 datatype supports many functions.

-For IPv4 operators, see the [IPv4 Operators page](/docs/reference/operators/ipv4/).
+For the full list of IPv4 Operators and more detailed syntax, see the [IPv4 Operators page](/docs/reference/operators/ipv4/).

 ## Supported SQL Functions